Naganathan194/Automated-pseudocode-evaluation/README.md

 🤝 Contributing
 We welcome contributions!
 Please feel free to submit a Pull Request.
 📬 Contact
-For any queries, please open an issue or contact our team at email@example.com.
+For any queries, please open an issue or contact our team.
 📜 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
 Happy Coding! 💻🎉